nazrana4/Weather_App/Frontend/README.md

 ## Running the Application
 1. Start the backend API server at `http://localhost:3000`.
-2. Run the frontend application using `npm start`.
+2. Run the frontend application using `npm run dev`.
-3. Open the application in the browser at `http://localhost:3000`.
+3. Open the application in the browser at `http://localhost:5173`.

 ## Future Enhancements

 - Add unit tests using Jest and React Testing Library.
-- Improve responsiveness for smaller devices.
 - Integrate a loading spinner for better UX.
-- Enhance error handling for different HTTP status codes.

 ---

-Enjoy using the Weather App!